Taigh nam Braithrean

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
-Heating is by LPG central heating (INCLUDED) and wood-burning stove (NOT INCLUDED).
+Heating is by LPG central heating (INCLUDED) and wood-burning stove.
 WiFi is INCLUDED (subject to a fair usage policy).
-A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
-If you wish to bring any other pets please contact us and we will see what we can do.
+Sorry, no pets.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).